microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgBetaRiskyServicePrincipalHistory](Get-MgBetaRiskyServicePrincipalHistory.md)
-Represents the risk history of Azure AD service principals.
+Represents the risk history of Microsoft Entra service principals.

 ### [Get-MgBetaRiskyServicePrincipalHistoryCount](Get-MgBetaRiskyServicePrincipalHistoryCount.md)
 Get the number of the resource

 ### [Get-MgBetaRiskyUser](Get-MgBetaRiskyUser.md)
-Users that are flagged as at-risk by Azure AD Identity Protection.
+Users that are flagged as at-risk by Microsoft Entra ID Protection.

 ### [Get-MgBetaRiskyUserCount](Get-MgBetaRiskyUserCount.md)
 Get the number of the resource